Guidance

 Inherited land

-If you inherit eligible land in England after 15 May 2020 from a farmer who has died and who claimed BPS in one of the years from 2020 to 2022, you can ask us to transfer all or part of their reference data to you.
+If you inherit eligible land in England after 15 May 2020 from a farmer who has died and who has a reference amount, you can ask us to transfer all or part of that amount to you.
 If a tenant has died and their beneficiary takes on their tenancy, we will treat this as an inheritance of eligible land.
 You will not be able to ask us to transfer any of the reference data until probate or letters of administration have been granted and the estate has been settled.

 Eligible land means the same as for BPS.